Royal Robertson: Home

 Robertson's home and yard were decorated with hundreds of his signs, drawings, calendars, and shrines.
 The exterior was decorated with a variety of painted and rotating signs including warnings that "whores" and "bastards" should stay away and misogynistic messages denouncing "bad" women often addressed to his ex-wife Adell.
 The interior was decorated with his drawings pinned to every available wall.
 Many drawings inside his home were of his ex-wife and the interior included a number of shrines dedicated to her.
 According to Allamel, Robertson developed a "complicated spatial ritualization" before he would allow visitors into his "sacred/profane inner space".
 His home was destroyed by Hurricane Andrew in August 1992.
 Two collectors helped him file papers with the federal government to recover from his losses.

 Exhibitions and collections

 Robertson's work has been featured in many exhibitions and a number of works are held in permanent collections including the Smithsonian American Art Museum, the Minneapolis Institute of Art, the Mississippi Museum of Art, the University Art Museum, Lafayette, The Brogan Museum, the American Visionary Art Museum and the Art Museum of Southeast Texas.

 Exhibitions

 Called To Create: Black Artists of the American South, National Gallery of Art, Washington, DC, September 18, 2022 – March 26, 2023, curated by Harry Cooper.

 Death

-Robertson was found lying unconscious in the backyard of his home by his daughter Dinah where he died suddenly from a heart attack in 1997 in Louisiana, aged 66.
+Robertson was found lying unconscious in the backyard of his home in 1997 by his daughter Dinah, where he died suddenly from a heart attack, aged 66.